michaelgena/nuxeo-google-publisher/README.md

 **Notification>Publish on Google Calendar**

-This operation expects multiple parameters:
+The Google Calendar operation expects multiple parameters:
 - userEmailAddress: the user e-mail to whom an event will be created
 - summary: the title of the event
 - location: the location of the event